We are happy to welcome you to the KinderVillage family. Please take a moment to review our policies.

 Payment policy may vary by class, so please check for the curriculum of interest to you.
 Payment is possible through our secure website with a credit card, or at the office by check or cash.
 In case of financial hardship please speak to a manager privately.

 Typical Kindermusik payments:

-The FULL cost of tuition (32 classes), and Materials (2 or 4 kits) is covered by your deposit (if any) plus 9 regular monthly payments (September to May)
+The FULL cost of tuition (32 classes), and Online Music & Materials is covered by your registration fee plus 9 regular monthly payments (September to May)

 Typical Instrument payments:

 The FULL cost of tuition (38 classes) is covered by 11 regular monthly payments (August to June).
-A deposit covers your registration fee and Materials (Bag, books, CDs, binders).
+A New Student deposit covers registration fee and Materials (Bag, books, CDs, binders) for first-year musicians.

 If you are unable to continue in classes due to health issues or relocation, we ask that you provide us notice, in writing or by email, by the 15th day of your last month to withdraw.
 You will, of course, give up your priority registration option for the following session(s), and will be subject to a new registration fee if you re-enroll.

 Deposits are non-refundable.
 In case of withdrawal near the beginning of the session, or immediately after new materials have been received, a materials fee may be assessed.

 Relax and enjoy music with your young child.
 If your child cannot focus on the activities and does not sit by your side at all times - don't worry.
 As long as your child is in the room he/she is participating.

 Most children adore music.
 They love to dance, to sing and to play musical instruments.
 However, a group music experience may be new to your child.
 He/she may be shy in the group - that's okay.
 Encourage your child to join in, but please do not be over anxious if he/she is reluctant at first.
 Each child responds in a unique way in the musical environment.
 Some will participate eagerly, whilst others will prefer to observe initially.
 You may see a completely different child at home as you share your Kindermusik activities there.
 Most families do.